nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `tag -a 1 t/Pediatrician`<br>
         1. If the first doctor does not have a `Pediatrician` tag
            Expected: A new tag `Pediatrician` is added to the first doctor.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.
         2. If the first doctor has a `Pediatrician` tag
            Expected: No tag is added to the doctor.
-Response box displays error message: "The tag already exists."
+Error details are shown in the status message.

     3. Test case: `tag -a 1 t/`<br>
        Expected: No tag is added to the doctor.
-Response box displays error message: "A tag must be provided."
+Error details are shown in the status message.

     4. Test case: `tag -a 0 t/Pediatrician`<br>
        Expected: No tag is added to any doctor.
-Response box displays error message: "Invalid command format! ..."
+Error details are shown in the status message.

     5. Other incorrect tag commands to try: `tag`, `tag -a t/`, `tag -a x t/`, `tag -e`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous test case.